k3v1n125/SnakeGame/README.md

 This can make the duration of game longer by avoiding the winning status, and player can collect more items in one game <br>
 Bug fix: fix item status changing when game is paused

-### Expected next modifications: new feature, new achievements
+### Expected next modifications: modification #13 to apk, new feature, new achievements